-Okay, we’ll admit – the Yorkshire Terrier looks more like a teddy bear than an actual bear.
-We still think they deserve to be on this list.
+Okay, we’ll admit – the Yorkshire Terrier looks more like a teddy bear than an actual vicious bear.
+We still think they deserve to be on this list though.
 Teddy bears are the same thing, right?
 They’re just a more cuddly version of the real thing.

-If the idea of having a teddy bear dog is more attractive to you, then the Yorkshire Terrier is the dog breed to get!
+If the idea of having a teddy bear dog is more attractive to you, then the Yorkshire Terrier is the breed to get!
 They can make decent lap dogs due to their size, but they need to have some time to be active and romp around.

 Highlights: Friendly, Energetic, Sociable

-The Keeshond is similar to that of a Pomeranian, though slightly bigger with different colors.
+The Keeshond is very much similar to that of a Pomeranian, though slightly bigger with different colors.
 They’re a medium sized spitz type dog with a large fluffy coat.
-Because of mainly the coat, the Keeshond resembles a bear.
+But because of primarily the coat, the Keeshond resembles a bear too.

-Some people think the Keeshond looks like a cross between a bear and a fox.
-Others think they look more like a fox than a bear.
-Although this may be a legitimate debate, we’re siding with bears.
+Some people may think the Keeshond looks like a cross between a bear and a fox.
+Others think they look more like a fox than a bear, depending on the dog.
+Although this may be a legitimate debate, we’re still going to side with bears.

 Keeshonds are also similar to the Pomeranian in temperament.
 For the most part, these dogs are easy-going and pretty friendly to all people and dogs.
 They’re a social and fun-loving dog breed that loves playing and frolicking with others.

 Highlights: Calm, Playful, Affectionate

-The Leonberger is a massive German dog breed weighing up to 170 pounds!
-They’ll usually have a brown coat with a black mask, which really brings out the bear-like qualities in them.
+The Leonberger is a massive German dog breed that can weigh up to 170 pounds!
+They tend to have a brown coat with a black mask, which really brings out the bear-like qualities in them.
 Don’t they really look like a small brown bear?

-Leonbergers are some of the fluffiest brown dogs in the dogdom, which makes sense why they’re on this list.
+Leonbergers are some of the fluffiest brown dogs in the canine kingdom, which makes sense why they’re on this list.
 But aside from looking like a bear, the Leonberger is an excellent and sweet-natured canine companion dog for all.

-Though they’re big, they have a gentle and calm personality.
+Though they’re big and strong, they have a gentle and calm personality.
 They can be a little playful, but they’re very much gentle giants that prefer a slow pace.
-However if you want them to, they can be excellent working dogs too!
+However if you want them to, they can still make excellent working dogs too!